Spin excitations of half-doped bilayer manganites: intermediate phase: Model for the intermediate phase, and magnon calculation method

-Concretely, the magnetic couplings analyzed were: along the zig-zag chains, two intra-chain nearest-neighbor (NN) ferromagnetic couplings: intra-dimer $\Fp$ and inter-dimer $\F$; an inter-chain NN antiferromagnetic coupling $\A$; an intra-chain next-nearest-neighbor (NNN) ferromagnetic coupling $\Fc$ between ($S_2$-$S_2$) corner spins; a single-ion anisotropy $\D$ (the previous couplings were considered in the experimental fits of Refs.~\cite{Senff,Ulbrich,Johnstone}); along $z$: two inter-plane antiferromagnetic couplings, allowing for eventual spin differentiation, i.e. $\Az$ between $S_1$-$S_1$ spins and $\Bz$ among $S_2$-$S_2$ spins (as used in our previous work~\cite{Buitrago+Ventura}, while $\Az=\Bz$ was assumed in Refs.~\cite{Ulbrich,Johnstone}); and, as in our previous study of the layered half-doped manganites~\cite{Buitrago+Ventura+Manuel}: an intra-chain NNN antiferromagnetic $\Ad$ between $S_1$-$S_1$ coupling (also discussed in Ref.~\cite{Johnstone}), and an inter-dimer biquadratic (BQ) coupling term $\K$ along the zig-zag chains.

-Furthermore, for the intermediate phase at non-zero $\theta$ angles, taking into account that the rotation (canting) between inter-chain spins might weaken some antiferromagnetic couplings: the possibility of a differentiation of the AF (NN) inter-chain coupling was analyzed, hence we have couplings $\A$ between non-rotated dimer-spins, and $\Ap$ between spins in rotated dimers (as depicted in figure~\ref{FIG1}).
-Finally, we studied the effect of NNN coupling terms between the zig-zag chains: these proved relevant to improve the fit of the magnetic excitations in \BCom{Pr}{Ca}{0.9}{Sr}{0.1}, reproducing a dispersion missing in previous fits by other groups, as will be discussed in section~\ref{sec.Discussion}.
-To be able to take into account spin differentiation (charge disproportionation) effects, we studied the following inter-chain NNN couplings: $\As$ between $S_2$-$S_2$ spins, and $\Bs$ between $S_1$-$S_1$ spins.
+Concretely, the magnetic couplings analyzed were: along the zig-zag chains two intra-chain nearest-neighbor (NN) ferromagnetic couplings, intra-dimer $\Fp$ and inter-dimer $\F$; an inter-chain NN antiferromagnetic coupling $\A$; an intra-chain next-nearest-neighbor (NNN) ferromagnetic coupling $\Fc$ between $S_2$ corner spins; a single-ion anisotropy $\D$ (the previous couplings were considered in the experimental fits of Refs.~\cite{Senff,Ulbrich,Johnstone}).
+Along $z$ we included two inter-plane antiferromagnetic couplings, allowing for eventual spin differentiation, i.e. $\Az$ between $S_1$ spins and $\Bz$ among $S_2$ spins (as for 3D manganites previously~\cite{Buitrago+Ventura}, while $\Az=\Bz$ was assumed in Refs.~\cite{Ulbrich,Johnstone}).
+As for layered half-doped manganites~\cite{Buitrago+Ventura+Manuel} an intra-chain NNN antiferromagnetic coupling $\Ad$ between $S_1$ bridge spins (also discussed in Ref.~\cite{Johnstone}), and an inter-dimer biquadratic (BQ) coupling term $\K$ along the zig-zag chains.
+As new ingredients to improve the description of experimental data, here we introduced: for the intermediate phase at non-zero $\theta$ angles, taking into account that the rotation (canting) between inter-chain spins might weaken some antiferromagnetic couplings, we introduced the possibility of a differentiation of the AF (NN) inter-chain coupling not considered before , hence we have couplings $\A$ between non-rotated dimer-spins, and $\Ap$ between spins in rotated dimers (as depicted in figure~\ref{FIG-1}).
+And we also studied the effect of new NNN coupling terms between the zig-zag chains in section~\ref{sec.AsandBs}.
+To take into account charge disproportionation effects, we assumed inter-chain NNN couplings of magnitude $\As$ between $S_2$ spins, and $\Bs$ between $S_1$ spins.
+We discuss the importance of these couplings which we introduced, in section~\ref{sec.Discussion}.

-In table~\ref{TABLE1} we summarize the parameters characteristic of some specific phases proposed for half-doped manganites, in terms of the parameters of this model.
+In table~\ref{TABLE1} we summarize the parameters characteristic of some specific phases proposed for half-doped manganites, in terms of the parameters of the model which would differ between them.